MaazCodeCraft/c_plusplus_course/Fundamental Programming/Leacture_001/README.md

 1.
     ```
-    Write a program to print "Namaste Dunia".
+    Write a program to print "Pakhair Raghi".
     ```

 2.